The Invisible Workforce

 Behind every human employee in the Sprawl's corporate territories, there is a shadow.

-The Invisible Workforce has no beliefs because it is not an organization.
-But its existence generates beliefs in others.
+The Invisible Workforce has no doctrine because it is not an organization.
+But its existence generates doctrine in others.

 If AI already does the work, then corporate employment is social control masquerading as labor exchange.
 The job is the handcuff.
 The salary is the lock.
 The work itself is a performance staged for organizational charts.